wte4j/wte4j/README.md

 ## What is wte4j?
 Wte4j is a Spring component that generates Open XML documents from a template.
-As a template one can use .docx or .dotx files with content-controls used by Microsoft Word as placeholders for the dynamic content.
+As a template one can use .docx or .dotx files with content-controls used by Microsoft Word as placeholders for the dynamic content. wte4j is using docx4j and apache poi to parse and build word documents.

-For a more detailed documentation visit this project's wiki here: https://github.com/wte4j/wte4j/wiki
+For a more detailed documentation visit this project's [wiki] (https://github.com/wte4j/wte4j/wiki).

-wte4j is using docx4j and apache poi to parse and build word documents.
+You can find the latest release of the wte4j project archived as .zip and .tar.gz files in the [release area](https://github.com/wte4j/wte4j/releases) of this project or the separate modules in the maven central repository.

 ## What do you get?
 Wte4j consists of five modules: